ChatZBC/ProjectNotes/README.md

 # Step 1

-We implement the chat functionality in Angular
+We implement the chat UI functionality in Angular

 ## Step 1 - Technology Stack